clelandtp/Theropod/README.md

 In RStudio, theropod_calibration.R can be directly run after setting the working directory containing the myo and cah2 files.
 A KDE plot with the conversion factor will be output.

 ### Theropod SlopeComb Processing
 To filter and perform charge assignment for the pkl files theropod.py is used.
-Command line parameters can be set as follows:
+Command-line parameters can be set as follows:

   --charge CHARGE       Set the number of charges to evaluate; Default = 60